- Blog Home »

 - HRET works to improve communication and teamwork skills among ambulatory providers through a contract to administer the AHRQ TeamSTEPPS for Office-Based Care in-person and online programs.

 The evidence connecting patient and family engagement and safer care is mounting.
 We are all part of the team that is developing the new frontier of patient safety – one that has the patient firmly rooted at the center of the care team.
-Now is the time to focus on improving the patient experience, reducing errors and improving all segments of the patient care continuum to make the reality of better and more cost-effective care and better experiences a reality.
+Now is the time to focus on improving the patient experience, reducing errors and improving all segments of the patient care continuum to make better and more cost-effective care a reality.

 Are you on the journey?